 The first parameter to consider in trying to hit inspection speed balance is the diameter of the tubes under test.
-When you inspect larger tubes, the ultrasound takes more time to travel between the tube wall and the probe than in smaller tubes.
-This impacts the acquisition rate, as ultrasonic waves must have enough time to travel between the transducer and the tube and back before emitting a new pulse.
+When you inspect larger tubes, ultrasounds take more time to travel between the tube wall and the probe than in smaller tubes.
+This impacts the acquisition rate because ultrasonic waves must have enough time to travel between the transducer and the tube and back before emitting a new pulse.

 Turbine Rotation Speed

-The rotation speed of the IRIS probe’s turbine is in direct relation with the hardware used to inspect the tube and the water pressure inside the tube.
+The IRIS probe turbine’s rotation speed is directly related to the inspection hardware and the water pressure inside the tube.
 The maximum rotation speed depends on the number of data points the system acquires at every rotation.
 As a rule, the faster the turbine rotation, the faster you can pull your probe.

 (Ultrasonic velocity in water / (Tube ID + (Transducer-to-mirror distance) × 2)) × 0.8

-0.8 is a safety factor that accounts for some off-centering.
+0.8 is the safety factor accounting for some off-centering.

 Bringing it All Together